 - (b) In order to be eligible to retain up to an additional one percent (1%) of revenue, the Managed Care Plan shall achieve a group score of four (4) or higher for each of the six performance measure groups in the first year of reporting performance measures.
-To be eligible to retain up to an additional one percent (1%) of revenue based on the second year and subsequent years of reporting performance measures, the Managed Care Plan shall achieve a group score of five (5) or higher for each of the six (6) performance measure groups. - (c) Performance measure groups are as follows: - (i) Mental Health and Substance Abuse - Antidepressant Medication Management - Follow-up Care for Children Prescribed ADHD Medication - Follow-up after Hospitalization for Mental Illness (7 day) - Initiation and Engagement of Alcohol and Other Drug Dependence Treatment
+To be eligible to retain up to an additional one percent (1%) of revenue based on the second year and subsequent years of reporting performance measures, the Managed Care Plan shall achieve a group score of five (5) or higher for each of the six (6) performance measure groups.

+- (c) Performance measure groups are as follows:

+- (i) Mental Health and Substance Abuse

+- Antidepressant Medication Management

+- Follow-up Care for Children Prescribed ADHD Medication

+- Follow-up after Hospitalization for Mental Illness (7 day)

+- Initiation and Engagement of Alcohol and Other Drug Dependence Treatment

 - (ii) Well-Child

 - Adolescent Well Care Visits

 - Childhood Immunization Status Combo 3

 - Immunizations for Adolescents

 - Well-Child Visits in the First 15 Months of Life (6 or more)

 - Well-Child Visits in the 3rd, 4th, 5th, and 6th Years of Life

 - Lead Screening in Children

-(iii) Other Preventive Care
+- (iii) Other Preventive Care

 - Adults' Access to Preventive/Ambulatory Health Services

 - Annual Dental Visits

 - BMI Assessment

 - Breast Cancer Screening

 - Cervical Cancer Screening

 - Children and Adolescents' Access to Primary Care

 - Chlamydia Screening for Women

-(iv) Prenatal/Perinatal
+- (iv) Prenatal/Perinatal

-- Prenatal and Postpartum Care (includes two (2) measures) - Prenatal Care Frequency
+- Prenatal and Postpartum Care (includes two (2) measures)

+- Prenatal Care Frequency

-(v) Diabetes - Comprehensive Diabetes Care Measure Components
+- (v) Diabetes Comprehensive Diabetes Care Measure Components

 - HbA1c Testing

 - HbA1c Control (< 8%)

 - Eye Exam

 - LDL-C Screening

 - LDL-C Control

 - Medical Attention for Nephropathy

-(vi) Other Chronic and Acute Care
+- (vi) Other Chronic and Acute Care

-- Controlling High Blood Pressure - Pharyngitis Appropriate Testing related to Antibiotic Dispensing - Use of Appropriate Medications for People with Asthma - Annual Monitoring for Patients on Persistent Medications
+- Controlling High Blood Pressure

+- Pharyngitis Appropriate Testing related to Antibiotic Dispensing

+- Use of Appropriate Medications for People with Asthma

+- Annual Monitoring for Patients on Persistent Medications

-(2) In order to eligible to retain up to an additional one percent (1%) of revenue in the first year, a LTC or Comprehensive LTC managed care plan shall exceed the specified threshold for each and all performance measures as listed below:
+- (2) In order to eligible to retain up to an additional one percent (1%) of revenue in the first year, a LTC or Comprehensive LTC managed care plan shall exceed the specified threshold for each and all performance measures as listed below:

+Measure Threshold 11110410410 1

 Measure Threshold

 HEDIS Measures

 Care for Older Adults 90 th percentile

 Call Answer Timeliness 90 th percentile

 Agency-Defined

-Required Record Documentation 95% 95% 95% 95% 75%
+Required Record Documentation

+701B Assessment 95%

+Freedom of Choice Form 95%

+Plan of Care/Enrollee Participation 95%

+Plan of Care/PCP Notification 95%

+Plan of Care/PCP Participation 75%

 Face-To-Face Encounters 95%

 Case Manager Training 95%

 Timeliness of Services 98%